ifly6/Communique/README.md

 4. Go to the recipients tab and add in your nations.
 There are a number of tags supported in the program as well as a NOT tag.
   - Nations go individually on each line.
-  - Regions go individually on each line with the following syntax 'region:[name]'
+  - Regions go individually on each line with the following syntax `region:[name]`
-  - WA delegates and nations receive their own syntax as well: 'WA:delegates' and 'WA:members'
+  - WA delegates and nations receive their own syntax as well: `WA:delegates` and `WA:members`
-  - To say 'not', put in a '/' before the tag
+  - To say 'not', put in a `/` before the tag
-  - For example, I can say: 'region:europe' and '/imperium_anglorum', which will send telegrams to everyone in Europe except Imperium Anglorum.
-Or, I could say 'region:europe' and '/WA:members', which would send telegrams to all residents of Europe who are not WA members.
+  - For example, I can say: `region:europe` and `/imperium_anglorum`, which will send telegrams to everyone in Europe except Imperium Anglorum.
+Or, I could say `region:europe` and `/WA:members`, which would send telegrams to all residents of Europe who are not WA members.
+  - In version `2`, you can use an arrow operator, `->` to specify persons who are only in both groups.
+For example, the line `region:europe -> wa:members` would mean 'nations in Europe in (or, who are also) WA members'.
-  - You cannot invert the tag and say 'region:europe' and 'not the nations who are not in the World Assembly', since there is no method for querying 'nations not in the WA'.
+  - You cannot invert the tags if their resulting sample space would be something which cannot be easily queried (like 'remove members who are not in the World Assembly', as 'not in the World Assembly' is not defined).

 5. Click the 'SEND' button to send the telegrams.
 This program supports the use of multiple API keys by creating multiple threads.
 However, for that, you would need multiple API keys.